Negative-light/PUBLIC_VUALT/GABC SS-Why is Satan still here.md

 west:
 ---
 # Review
-This study has covered the spiritual war for glory between God and Satan.
+This study has covered the spiritual war for glory between [God](God) and Satan.
 We have discussed the importance of the right worldview, where Satan tries to attack.
 Following this we covered angles and demons.
-But the improtnat thing to remember is that **victory** is found in Jesus.
+But the important thing to remember is that **victory** is found in Jesus.

 # Today
 Today we really hit on Satan's fall and how he is already judged.
 But first we are going to cover *why* he is still here.

 ## Why is Satan Here

 Satan is here to bring glory to God.
 That is plain and simple.
-But there are specifci ways God uses Satan to show His glory.
+But there are specific ways God uses Satan to show His glory.

 ### Testing
 The book of Job is an example of how God uses Satan to test the man, but Job held faith.
 This is a concept of being "sifted" or tested.
 God is separating the bad parts from the good and strengthening you in him.
 We see an example of this form Paul's thorn in the flesh which he asked God to be removed, but after God refused Paul learned the lesson that God's strength is highlighted in our weakness and the major reason for this is that the physical issue was a way to prevent Paul from swelling with Pride [^b1].